Promote your business: marketing

 The customer, always the customer

 Marketing's first step is to map out who a firm's best customers might be.
 It niggles at such questions as matching products more neatly to customer needs.
 It looks for new markets outside of the existing customer base.
 It interrogates the product for weaknesses, flaws or simple tiredness.
 It speculates on what new products, or what the same products differently presented, can do for sales figures.
-It does all this by placing the customer at the right at the centre of things.
+It does all this by placing the customer right at the centre of things.

 Whether you are making very expensive cars or whether you are running a small business producing hand-made jam, there is the same imperative to target your customers as closely and as accurately as possible.